bcgov/MOH-HCIM-FHIR/input/pagecontent/search.md

 The Find Candidates is a synchronous request-response transaction.

+Find Candidates uses a, search by example, p[attern.
+I.e. the request will contain an example Patient with attributes like name, date of birth, etc populated.
+HCIM will search for Patients similar to the Patient in the request.

 ### Get Demographics Search

 This interaction is used to retrieve the most current demographic information (i.e., name, address, gender, date of birth, and date of death if applicable) from the Client Registry if the PHN is known.